 - Accused May Have an Advisor

-To assist in preparation of their remarks, students or organizational representatives may chose an adviser, who may be present at the judicial hearing, but who may not participate in the proceedings.
-An adviser is limited to assisting the referred student or organizational representative with their questions or answers, but may not speak during the proceedings.
+To assist in preparation of their remarks, students or organizational representatives may chose an advisor, who may be present at the judicial hearing, but who may not participate in the proceedings.
+An advisor is limited to assisting the referred student or organizational representative with their questions or answers, but may not speak during the proceedings.

 - Accused May Challenge Objectivity